Srivardhini2002/SOUTH_INDIAN_TOURISM/README.md

  In Home page Using Places button on Navigation Bar we can direct to Places image on the mid of the Home page.

- And Home button on the navigation we can come back to the top of the home page.
+ And with Home button on the navigation we can come back to the top of the home page.